The science

 Journal of Sleep Research

-Automated TMR systems in home environments produced measurable memory benefits, validating real-world application.
+Automated TMR delivered at home produced measurable memory benefits, supporting real-world application outside the lab.

-During sleep, the hippocampus transfers memories to long-term storage in the neocortex.
-This process is critical for retaining new information.
+During sleep, the hippocampus transfers memory traces to longer-term storage in the neocortex.
+This process supports retention of newly learned material.

-The brain rebalances synaptic connections during sleep, preventing overload and preparing for new learning the next day.
+The brain rebalances synaptic connections during sleep, supporting capacity for new learning the next day.

 Awake